List of online encyclopedias

-This is a list of well-known online encyclopedias—i.e., encyclopedias accessible or formerly accessible on the Internet.
+This is a list of well-known online encyclopedias that are accessible or formerly accessible on the Internet.

 The largest online encyclopedias are general reference works, though there are also many specialized ones.
-Some online encyclopedias are online editions of a print encyclopedia, such as Encyclopædia Britannica, whereas others are a separate enterprise entirely, such as Wikipedia.
+Some online encyclopedias are editions of a print encyclopedia, such as Encyclopædia Britannica, whereas others originated online, such as Wikipedia.
+Some online encyclopedia use Wikipedia's MediaWiki software or even fork Wikipedia content to create an alternative version.